sumup-oss/collector/README.md

 Would yield the following structure: `{ app: 'my-app', view: 'account', zone: 'validate-account-digit' }`.
 While it may not sound like much, it is really useful for larger applications.

+### Page View

+Traditionally a "page view" is defined as "an instance of a page being loaded (or reloaded) in a browser" (from [Google](https://support.google.com/analytics/answer/6086080?hl=en) for Google Analytics).
+With single page applications (SPAs) internally navigating from one page to another page will not lead to a full page load, as the content needed to display a new page is dynamically inserted.
+Thus Collector's definition of a "page view" includes these additional scenarios.

+The following rule set describes the most common events that trigger page views:

+- The page is initially loaded (or reloaded) in the browser (a full page load takes place) and active (in focus).
+- A significant visual change of the page has taken place, such as:
+  - An overlying modal, visually blocking (and deactivating) the underlying content has appeared (e.g. registration / login modals, cookie notifications, or product information modals).
+  - Inversely, when the pages underlying content becomes visible / active again, after a modal was closed.
+  - The main contents of a page have changed due to filtering or searching on that page (e.g. a product list is filtered or ordered by the lowest price).
+- A new page component has been mounted (after the initial page load), leading to a route change and the route change is completed (i.e. the path of the URL has changed).
+- A browser window / tab displaying a page is activated (in focus) after being inactive (blurred).

 ## Installation

 Collector needs to be installed as a dependency via the [Yarn](https://yarnpkg.com) or [npm](https://www.npmjs.com) package managers.
 The npm CLI ships with [Node](https://nodejs.org/en/).
 You can read how to install the Yarn CLI in [their documentation](https://yarnpkg.com/en/docs/install).